David Singleton

-David Singleton is an English record producer, audio engineer, record label director, musician, songwriter, author and Internet entrepreneur.
-He is best known as the production and business partner of Robert Fripp (King Crimson).
+David Singleton (born 1961) is an English record producer, audio engineer, record label director, musician, songwriter, author and Internet entrepreneur.
+He is best known as the production and business partner of Robert Fripp of King Crimson.

 Singleton is the co-owner/director (with Fripp) of the Discipline Global Mobile record label, half of the Ton Prob production team (again with Fripp) and the developer of the BootlegTV live concert streaming setup.
 Singleton has co-produced and/or engineered almost every Robert Fripp release (including King Crimson albums, EPs and archive releases) since 1992, and has also worked on releases by Bill Nelson, Bill Bruford, Europa String Choir and many others.

 In addition to his production and label administration work, Singleton has pursued an intermittent career as musician and songwriter.
 He released a solo single in the early 1980s and was part of the 1990s art-pop band Camilla's Little Secret.
 His work as producer has extended beyond executive and technical roles to embrace creative musical collaborations, generally using his skills as an audio technician and an aficionado of found sound.
 Singleton has collaborated with King Crimson (as re-arranger/re-composer of band material) on several albums released during the 1990s and 2000s.

 Singleton currently releases his own material under the alias of The Vicar – a multimedia project persona that has produced a story blog and videoblogs, printed fiction, graphic novels, and song albums.